thedolphin/ngx_http_log_early/readme.md

 # Known issues

-Early log handler works in NGX_HTTP_POST_READ_PHASE phase in chain with ngx_http_realip_module, and which runs first is generraly UB.
+Early log handler works in NGX_HTTP_POST_READ_PHASE phase in chain with ngx_http_realip_module, and which runs first is generally UB.